dlzou/PongGame/README.md

 # PongGame
 *PongGame* is an experimental project based on the classical game *Pong*, made with Java and the [Slick2D Library](http://slick.ninjacave.com).
 This version implements some common features such as multi-level collision detection, and a somewhat functional AI.
 Before you download anything, keep in mind that the game is quite buggy and prone to occasional crashes.
 You have been warned!

-This is my first (feeble) attempt at game development and also my first repository on GitHub.
+This is my first (feeble) attempt at game development.
 Feel free to contribute and make suggestions; I am sure there is tremendous room for improvement.

 ### Objective
 - Win a point by hitting the ball past the AI paddle